-In collaboration with others, you can bring ideas, knowledge or products from outside to the inside or the organization (inbound innovation) and vice versa (outbound innovation).
-These processes can be more or less financially driven (as shown on the horizontal axis) and require formal (legal) agreements.
+When collaborating with others, you can bring ideas, knowledge or products from the outside to the internal organization (inbound innovation) and vice versa (outbound innovation).
+These processes can be financially driven (as shown on the horizontal axis in the picture below) and require formal (legal) agreements.

 0 of 2 Vragen completed